Why am I so important in protecting children?

 An important part of developing competency when working with children is the provision of training.
 It is important for this to occur at all levels, from the Board of Trustees to the School Leadership and for staff working with children on a daily basis.
 Having a good understanding of roles and responsibilities alongside recognising signs of abuse and how to respond effectively are all important elements in creating environments for children to flourish.

 Creating a Safe School workshop

 Child Matters has developed a one day workshop specifically for schools in ‘Creating a Safe School’.
-This one day workshop focuses on creating a safe school environment by providing teachers with information about what to do when they are concerned about the welfare of a child or young person and identify support and help that is available.
+This workshop focuses on creating a safe school environment by providing teachers with information about how to recognise children who may be in need of protectiong and what to do when they are concerned about the welfare of a child or young person.
 Participants will gain the knowledge and tools to be able to identify when children or young people are at risk and confidently take action to promote their safety and well-being.

 - The concept of vulnerability and factors that contribute to vulnerability, risk and child abuse

 - The context of child abuse in New Zealand

 - The different types of child abuse and neglect

 - The indicators and signs of child abuse and neglect

 - Understand the Vulnerable Children Act and implications for Schools